rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

     * The only entrypoint into the cluster.

-    * Is load balanced
+    * It is load balanced.

 * Scheduler (master process)

-    * Scheduler just decides on which node new pod will be scheduled, the process that actually does the scheduling that starts the pod is the Kubelet
+    * Scheduler just decides on which node new pod will be scheduled, the process that actually does the scheduling that starts the pod is the Kubelet.

     * ![Image 2](Image_2.PNG)